kuvivek/drivingTheoryInGermany/README.md

 101. You wish to overtake a farm tractor with a mounted implement extending beyond its back.
 What must you remember?
 ✅ The rear lights may be heavily soiled or concealed, making direction signals difficult or impossible to see when they are on
-❌Farm tractors can always be overtaken safely due to their low speed
+❌ Farm tractors can always be overtaken safely due to their low speed
 ✅ The mounted implement can swing out when the tractor turns off

 102. Where is parking prohibited?